mdn/content/files/en-us/web/api/installevent/addroutes/index.md

 {{APIRef("Service Workers API")}}{{SeeCompatTable}}

-The **`addRoutes()`** method of the
-{{domxref("InstallEvent")}} interface specifies one or more routes, which define rules for how certain resources should be fetched and where from.
-This allows you to, for example, bypass a service worker in cases where you always want to fetch a resource from the network or a browser {{domxref("Cache")}}.
-This is useful when you want to avoid the performance overhead of unnecessary service worker cycles.
+The **`addRoutes()`** method of the {{domxref("InstallEvent")}} interface specifies one or more routes, which define rules for fetching specified resources that will be used even prior to service worker startup.
+This allows you to, for example, bypass a service worker in cases where you always want to fetch a resource from the network or a browser {{domxref("Cache")}}, and avoids the performance overhead of unnecessary service worker cycles.

 ## Syntax